bizouarn/bizouarn/README.md

 ## I'm Aymeric BIZOUARN 🇫🇷
 Full stack developer at [HERAKLES](https://herakles.com/) ERP in Vannes.

-I'm working on an ERP solution, where I'm involved in the whole stack: frontend, backend, database, automation and deployment.
+I work on an ERP solution, contributing across the entire stack: frontend, backend, database, automation, and deployment.
 With several years' experience in software development, I specialize in continuous integration (CI/CD), SaaS cloud architectures ☁️ and the integration of dataviz tools 📈.

 I've had the opportunity to work with a range of technologies - sometimes modern, sometimes more... atypical - which has taught me to adapt quickly to any technical environment.

-In parallel, I regularly develop personal projects, to test new ideas, explore technologies or simply for pleasure.
+On the side, I regularly develop personal projects to test new ideas, explore technologies, or simply for the joy of creating.

 ### 🔭 My project :
 - [Planning IUT](https://github.com/bizouarn/Planning-IUT.git)